AviationPage address: http://mnsu7700france.info.mnsu.edu/campushub/programs/special/aviation/

 Financial Aid for Aviation Students

 The first step in receiving Federal financial aid for all programs is to complete a Free Application for Federal Student Aid (FAFSA).
 This can be done at www.fafsa.ed.gov.
-Students should complete the FAFSA as soon as possible after January 1 each year.
-Federal Perkins Loan funds, Federal SEOG funds, Federal and State Work-Study funds, and Alliss Scholarship funds are limited, and awarded on a first come first served basis for those students who qualify.
-These funds are usually exhausted by MSU’s priority processing date of March 15.
+Students should complete the FAFSA as soon as possible after October 1 each year.
+Some funds are limited and awarded on a first come first served basis for those students who qualify.

 Student Financial Services will receive the results from the FAFSA at approximately the same time the student receives their Student Aid Report from the Department of Education.
 Student Financial Services will determine the types of Federal and/or State financial aid for which the student is eligible.
-The student will be sent an email regarding their award notice and steps needed to complete the Student Response Form.
+The student will be sent an email regarding their award and steps needed to accept, reduce or decline the funds available.

 Students enrolled in Aviation Flight Training Labs have additional costs that the average student does not incur.